 Introduction to the vice-county

 The picture above is a view looking roughly ENE from the Pentland Hills across the lowlands of Midlothian towards the distant Lammermuir Hills of East Lothian.
 How lucky we are to have such a rural view so close to a capital city.
 There are pockets of ‘countryside’ even within the city.
 Thanks to its extinct volcano, Edinburgh is punctuated with rocky hills such as Arthur’s Seat, Blackford Hill and Castle Rock, which enable everyone to see an interesting flora without going out of the city.
 Edinburgh’s river, the Water of Leith, is well wooded along much of its length and provides further botanical interest.
 Outside the city there are other sites and habitats rich in species, such as the Pentland Hills and their marshes and reservoirs, the Moorfoot Hills and their cleughs, the wooded gorge of the R. North Esk and the limey district around Crichton.
 For visitors to Edinburgh or elsewhere in Midlothian, who might be looking for places to walk and enjoy the flora, a list of suggestions is downloadable from this web page, by clicking the link.
-If any of you, visitors or residents, should see interesting plants on your walks, please let the BSBI recorder know (e-mail accessible from this web page).
+If any of you, visitors or residents, should see interesting plants on your walks, please let the BSBI recorder know (e-mail top right).